-- Diet Do not eat or drink anything after 11PM the night before of surgery. - When you get to the hospital or surgery center Dr. Van Thiel will come speak with you and confirm the procedure and the side.
+- Diet Do not eat or drink anything after 11PM the night before surgery. - When you get to the hospital or surgery center Dr. Van Thiel will come speak with you and confirm the procedure and the side.
 Feel free to ask any questions. - The anesthesiologist will also come speak with you.
 We routinely perform regional blocks for pain control during and after surgery.
-A regional block is a small injection that will numb the nerves at the operative site for 12-30 hours after surgery.
-These are excellent for pain control and helps avoid some of the side effects of strong pain medication.
+A regional block is a small injection that will numb the nerves at the operative site for up to 12-30 hours

-• After Surgery - You will wake up in the recovery room and once you are comfortable and fully awake, the nurses will discharge you to go home.
+- after surgery.
+These blocks are excellent for pain control. - After Surgery You will wake up in the recovery room and once you are comfortable and fully awake, the nurses will discharge you to go home.